brandonscolieri/FaceValue/README.md

 ## Results

-#### Loss and Accuracy on Training and Validation Sets for Model 1 ####
+#### Loss and Accuracy on Training and Validation Sets for Model 1
 ![First model iteration accuracy](images/model-iteration1-loss.png) *Figure 6.
 Losses for our basic model for the first 100 epochs.
-While training loss continues to go down, validation loss does not.*
+Training loss continues to go down but validation loss does not.*

 ![First model iteration accuracy](images/model-iteration1.png) *Figure 7.
 Accuracies for our basic model for the first 100 epochs.
-Notice how validation accuracy tends to hover around 25% after 20 epochs.
+Validation accuracy tends to hover around 25% after 20 epochs.
 Training accuracy continues to rise, indicating clear overfitting.*

-#### Loss and Accuracy on Training and Validation Sets for Model 2 ####
+#### Loss and Accuracy on Training and Validation Sets for Model 2
 ![First model iteration accuracy](images/model-iteration2-loss.png) *Figure 8.
 Losses for our second model for the first 25 epochs.
 Both training and validation losses seem to stabilize, but validation loss shows more variance.*

 ![Second model iteration accuracy](images/model-iteration2.png) *Figure 9.
-Accuracies for the second model for the first 25 epochs, approaching 30% validation accuracy.
-While we have not shown all epochs, already we notice plateauing in validation accuracy.*
+Accuracies for the second model for the first 25 epochs.
+We notice the validation accuracy plateauing around 30% after 25 epochs.*

 #### Loss and Accuracy on Training and Validation Sets for Model 3